bsayli/spring-boot-openapi-generics-clients/customer-service-client/README.md

 mvn -q -DskipITs=false test
 ```

-It enqueues a `201` response and asserts correct mapping into `ApiResponseCustomerCreateResponse`.
+It enqueues responses for **all CRUD operations** and asserts correct mapping into the respective wrappers (e.g. `ApiResponseCustomerCreateResponse`, `ApiResponseCustomerUpdateResponse`).

 ---